 Yes, even Laura Goetsch is capable of profound evil.

 Knowing this human propensity, I try to do the following.
 First, I pray that God would give me eyes to see truth and courage to act on its behalf.
+I ask Him, Lord what am I not seeing?
 I pray that He would enlighten my mind and prick my conscience when I am tempted to believe false and destructive things.
 Even more when I am tempted to do them!
 Save me, Lord, from my own folly and the falsehoods of my society.
 I am sure I will not figure every issue out correctly, but I pray that I will know what is truly good and what is truly evil in the most dire cases, in the times when lives are at stake.

 Beyond my personal circle, I try to read fair-minded writers who express diverse viewpoints.
-I read everything from the New York Times to The Federalist.
+I read everything from the New York Times to National Review.
 I stick with thinkers who approach their subjects with humility, knowing their own propensity for self deception, and writers who regard opponents with graciousness while maintaining their own convictions.
-David Brooks is a champion of this, in my opinion.
 I also weigh more heavily messages that cost the messenger something to deliver.
 If the writer is risking her platform, livelihood, relationships or even life to say something, then I listen very closely.

 © Laura Goetsch and Thinking About Such Things, 2015.